sagepublishing/sagepublishing.github.io/README.md

 For whole new journeys, or fundamental changes to existing journeys, consider raising an [issue](/issue) first for discussion, before raising a pull request.

+# Local development

+You can build and run the site locally using Docker on *nix systems via the script `./start-dev.sh`.
+Windows users, you are most welcome to submit a PR with an equivalent script ;-)